arunsupe/semantic-grep/Readme.md

 ## License and attribution:
 The code in this project is licensed under the MIT [License](LICENSE).

+**go-flags package:**

+The go-flags package, used by the code in this project, is distributed under the BSD-3-Clause license.
+Please see the license information https://github.com/jessevdk/go-flags.

 **Word2Vec Model**:

 This project uses a mirrored version of the word2vec-slim model, which is stored in the `models/googlenews-slim` directory.
 This model is distributed under the Apache License 2.0.
 For more information about the model, its original authors, and the license, please see the `models/googlenews-slim/ATTRIBUTION.md` file.